 The Trust does not meet the criteria for a large Trust but Willows Academy Trust considers their relationship with suppliers vital in obtaining the best value for money for their schools.
-The Chief Financial Officer reviews all contracts at their point of renewal to negotiate a favourable deal and has succeeded in making savings in a number of areas.
+The Chief Financial Officer and Saaf (Schools Academy and Finance) since February 2022 have reviewed all contracts at their point of renewal to negotiate a favourable deal and has succeeded in making savings in a number of areas.

-Ongoing communication with suppliers such as; ESPO, Saaf, Lloyds, AiT has ensured a strong working professional relationship.
+Ongoing communication with suppliers such as; ESPO, Saaf, Lloyds, AiT, Busy Bees, Derbyshire Traded Services and SchoolPro has ensured a strong working professional relationship.